larssb/PlasterPlethora/README.md

 This is a collection of Plaster templates.
 In other words a plethora of Plaster templates.
 For your convenience and ease of use.
 I started this project as I was in need of a good way to share Plaster templates.
 Looking at the issue discussion in the Plaster project (e.g. https://github.com/PowerShell/Plaster/issues/224 or https://github.com/PowerShell/Plaster/issues/213 and there are more) I also thought that this is a general need of the PowerShell community.
 So here we are.

-    - Plaster:
+__Plaster__
 Plaster is a scaffolding engine for PowerShell related projects.
 Like [yeoman][<http://yeoman.io/>] is for WebApps.
 It helps you define, via a manifest file, the structure, the included tools and so forth.
 Of a module to be generated with Plaster.
 This makes it easy to generated e.g. a new PowerShell module when you are in need of that.
 At the same time you don't "forget" to include logging or a specific structure of a project.
 You thereby indirectly free brain capacity to think about the real work at hand instead of navigating the standard details of creating 'x' coding project.

-    - Hopes:
+__Hopes__
 I hope to kickstart a way to share Plaster templates in the PowerShell community.
 Doing it here on GitHub might certainly not be the perfect way.
 But, it is a start.
 I hope that as time goes by.
 More people will join the project.
 Add templates.
 And that we together can find a good way of sharing Plaster templates.

 ## Getting started with the templates